 This study found that work effectiveness affects the awareness of the community in the Karangrejo Village environment.
 The better the effectiveness of work, the higher the awareness of the community in Karangrejo Village.
 Similarly, on the contrary, the worse the effectiveness of work, the worse the awareness of the community in the Karangrejo Village environment.
-The results of this study also show that work effectiveness is in the good category, and the awareness of the community in the Karangrejo Village environment is also in the good category.
+The results of this study also show that work effectiveness is in the good category, as well as the awareness of the community in the Karangrejo Village environment is also in the good category.
 Effective work will be able to meet or exceed the set targets.
-In addition, there is timeliness of achievement and quality of service.
-The use of resources must also be optimized, and cutting-edge innovations must be implemented.
-Implementing innovation in the work process will increase efficiency and productivity and make it more competitive.
-This effective work will encourage the public to be aware of paying taxes.
+In addition, there is also the timeliness of achievement and the quality of service.
+The use of resources must also be optimized and implement cutting-edge innovations.
+By implementing innovation in the work process, it will increase efficiency and productivity so that it can be more competitive.
+This effective work will encourage the public to have awareness in paying taxes.
 The public will realize the importance of tax contributions in state development.
-The public is encouraged to know their rights and obligations as citizens.
-Effective work encourages the public to understand the importance of paying taxes as a contribution to the country's development so that the community strongly believes that paying taxes is an obligation that must be fulfilled to support the provision of public services.
-The results of this study are in line with the research of Marginson (2019; Nieuwenhuijsen et al. (2020; Vyas & Butakhieo (2021), who stated that the level of work effectiveness of tax institutions or government agencies has a direct influence on public awareness in paying taxes.
-This assumption assumes that institutions or agencies that operate efficiently and responsively can provide better information services to the public, facilitate effective tax education campaigns, and increase citizens' compliance with tax obligations.
+The public is encouraged to be aware of their rights and obligations as citizens.
+Effective work encourages the public to understand the importance of paying taxes as a contribution to the development of the country so that the community has a strong belief that paying taxes is an obligation that must be fulfilled to support the provision of public services.
+The results of this study are in line with the research of Marginson, (2019;

+Nieuwenhuijsen et al., (2020; Vyas & Butakhieo, (2021) who stated that the level of work effectiveness of tax institutions or government agencies has a direct influence on public awareness in paying taxes.
+This assumption assumes that institutions or agencies that operate efficiently and responsively can provide better information services to the public, facilitate effective tax education campaigns, and increase citizens' compliance with tax obligations

-H6 The Indirect Influence of Government Policies through Work Effectiveness on Public Awareness The results of the hypothesis test that was carried out show that there is a significant influence between government policies that can create community awareness of the Karangrejo Village environment, which is mediated by positive work effectiveness.
-Good government policies can create Public Awareness mediated by work effectiveness.
+H6 The Indirect Influence of Government Policies through Work Effectiveness on Public Awareness Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between government policies that are able to create community awareness of the Karangrejo Village environment which is mediated by positive work effectiveness.
+This means that good government policies can create Public Awareness mediated by work effectiveness.
 Work effectiveness has an effective role as a partial mediation between government policies and public awareness.
 Good work effectiveness encourages the influence of government policies on public awareness.
-Good government policies encourage good work effectiveness and increase public awareness.
-The existence of policy transparency, community participation, and the efficiency of fair and equal policy implementation will encourage an increase in work effectiveness so that public awareness will also increase.
+Good government policies encourage good work effectiveness so as to increase public awareness as well.
+The existence of policy transparency, community participation, community participation, and the efficiency of fair and equal policy implementation will encourage an increase in work effectiveness, so that public awareness will also increase.

-H7 The Indirect Influence of Leadership Through Work Effectiveness on Public Awareness The results of the hypothesis test that was carried out show a significant influence between leadership that can create community awareness in the Karangrejo Village environment, which is mediated by positive work effectiveness.
-It means that good leadership can create public awareness mediated by work effectiveness.
+H7 The Indirect Influence of Leadership Through Work Effectiveness on Public Awareness Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between leadership that is able to create community awareness in the Karangrejo Village environment which is mediated by positive work effectiveness.
+This means that good leadership can create public awareness mediated by work effectiveness.
 Work effectiveness has an effective role as a partial mediation between leadership and public awareness.
 Good work effectiveness encourages the influence of leadership on public awareness.
 Good leadership encourages increased work effectiveness so that public awareness also increases.
-The existence of communication skills from leaders, involvement with the community, community empowerment, and responsiveness to community needs encourages work effectiveness and will increase public awareness of paying taxes.
+The existence of communication skills from leaders, involvement with the community, community empowerment and responsiveness to community needs encourages work effectiveness to increase and will increase public awareness of paying taxes